allCode.jl

 end

-One of the primary advantages of reductions is that they avoid the memory allocation of intermediate results.
+One of the primary advantages of reductions is their ability to avoid memory allocation for intermediate results.

 x = rand(100)